 How to Submit Promotional Material about Your Nonprofit to the Media

-Follow these steps when you submit material to the media:
+Consider the following steps when you submit material to the media:

 Even if you’ve purchased a reputable media directory, call to confirm the most appropriate contact person for your story at the newspaper, radio station, TV station, or online outlet, and ask about the format that each wants you to use in your submission.